snowcap/Emarsys/README.md

 ### Basics

-To use the client, you just need to load the client with your credentials
+To use the client, you just need to instanciate a new one with your credentials

 ```php
 define('EMARSYS_API_USERNAME', 'your_username');